joshuacords/opr/OPR-Riverside-Version.md

 ## Activation Phase

-During the Activation Phase, commanders alternate Activating their Units until all their Units have been activated.
+During the Activation Phase, commanders alternate Activating their Units until all their Units have been activated for the Round.
 After Round 1, start with the commander that finished their activations first last round.

 ### Activation Actions

+To Activate a Unit have that Unit take an Action.

 - **Hold**: Doesn't move; uses Ranged Attack.
 - **Advance**: Moves 6"; uses Ranged Attack.